What’s a QDIA?

 - Fees and expenses

-For example, if your employees have limited investment knowledge, it might make sense to choose a TDF because they’re easier to understand than a managed account.
-If personalization is important, you might consider a managed account, as TDFs are typically “one size fits all.”
+For example, if your employees have limited investment knowledge, it may make sense to choose a TDF because they’re easier to understand than a managed account.
+If personalization is important, you may consider a managed account because TDFs are typically one-size-fits-all.

 Choosing your default fund requires careful consideration—not only because you have a fiduciary duty to act prudently, but because participants and beneficiaries tend to make few, if any, changes to their investment options.
 Once their money goes into the default investment, it’s likely to stay there.
 So, you should consider a default fund that can help your participants build their retirement savings while minimizing your risk.
 A QDIA can help you with both.